The keto (or ketogenic) diet has become hugely talked about in recent years, and has been steadily gaining its popularity.

 How would a keto diet support muscle building

-One important thing to note though, if met with this argument, is that leucine itself also actually stimulates insulin production.4
+One important thing to note though, if met with this argument, is that leucine itself also actually stimulates insulin production and leucine is abundantly found in protein sources such as meat and poultry.4

-So, the necessity for carbohydrate really comes into question then.
-This isn’t to say it may be optimal for some when it comes to recovery and adaptation, but what it does suggest is that the thought you cannot build muscle on a keto diet appears to be incorrect (which is reflected in a large number of studies supporting ketogenic diets and muscle building).5
+So, the need for carbohydrates really comes into question then.
+This isn’t to say the keto diet is optimal when it comes to recovery and adaptation, but what it does suggest is that building muscle on a keto diet may be entirely possible (which is reflected in a large number of studies supporting ketogenic diets and muscle building).5

 Muscle may also appear “smaller” or “flat” due to a reduction in glycogen and water, but the actual tangible muscle hasn’t changed.

-The thought that a keto diet can negatively impact your ability to gain muscle is misleading and shows a lack of understanding as to how muscle building works.
+The thought that a keto diet can negatively impact your ability to gain muscle can be misleading as it’s definitely possible.

-Muscle building is just as achievable following a ketogenic approach as it would be any other and may arguably be greater than others if promoting an increased intake of high-quality protein sources.
+Muscle building is just as achievable following a ketogenic approach as it would be any other, although it depends on the individual.

-Yes, there may be some initial difficulty when transitioning over, but there appears to be no reason as to why you can’t develop a significant amount of muscle following a ketogenic diet.
+Yes, there may be some initial difficulty when transitioning over, but there appears to be sufficient evidence that can build muscle on a ketogenic diet.